quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Encoder

-An encoder converts a field section into a field block by emitting either an indexed or a literal representation for each field line in the list; see
+An encoder converts a field section into a series of representations by emitting either an indexed or a literal representation for each field line in the list;
-{{field-block-representations}}.
+see {{field-line-representations}}.
 Indexed representations achieve high compression by replacing the literal name and possibly the value with an index to either the static or dynamic table.
 References to the static table and literal representations do not require any dynamic state and never risk